 If it feels like you have a marble under the ball of your foot, or your toes get numb in tight shoes, you might have a Morton’s neuroma.
 With this condition, you often feel better walking barefoot than in shoes.
 And you experience persistent ball of foot pain.

 There are several ways to treat this painful condition.
-But since many of my patient’s prefer minimally invasive, more natural medical approaches, Tanglewood Foot Specialists is now treating Morton’s neuroma with Shockwave therapy.
+But since many of our patients prefer minimally invasive, more natural medical approaches, Tanglewood Foot Specialists is now delivering Morton’s neuroma relief with Shockwave therapy.

-The term neuroma describes thickening or enlargement of a nerve.
-When you’re diagnosed with a Morton’s neuroma, that means the thickening affects the nerve tissue between your third and fourth toes, or more technically speaking, between those metatarsal bones.
+The term neuroma describes a thickening or enlargement of a nerve.
+When you’re diagnosed with Morton’s neuroma, that means the nerve tissue between your third and fourth toes, or more technically speaking, between those metatarsal bones, is affected by this thickening.

 Even though the problem is located between your toes, your symptoms may be localized around the ball of your foot or in your toes.
 Those symptoms can include pain, numbness and tingling.